Our Lady of the Holy Souls Catholic School is committed to nurturing each child’s faith, education, and social development through Christ.

 Consequences for Each Mark Given

 Marks given for incomplete or missing homework will not have the five points deducted from their daily conduct grade.
 Points will be deducted from the student's academic grade following the classroom policy for incomplete/missing homework assignments.
-If a student fails to return a homework mark signed by the parent/guardian, they will be given a conduct mark and five points will be deducted from their conduct grade.

 Each student will receive a conduct grade on their interim and report card.
 Please see Parochial League Rules regarding conduct and eligibility to play.